 A security salesman will always make it sound like their system is the fastest, most reliable, and best on the market, but customer testimonials and case studies can help you see real facts.
 That should be a red flag if they can’t provide any testimonials.

 As a BBB Accredited Business with an A+ rating and Five Diamond Monitoring Center, Alert 360 has received over 20,000 customer reviews as well as a 5.0 Trustpilot rating

 How often does the company check their system?

-Regular maintenance checks by the security provider ensures the security system is in perfect working condition.
-There should be scheduled regular checkups or a maintenance plan option as part of your contract to make sure your system is working as planned.
+Regular maintenance checks by the security provider ensure the security system is in perfect working condition.
+There should be scheduled regular checkups or a maintenance plan option as part of your contract to ensure your system works as planned.

 Do you provide any warranties?